top of page

 Those affected might find it challenging to articulate their experiences, as RSD feels distinct from other types of emotional pain.
 Individuals often describe RSD as akin to having an open wound.

-These RSD symptoms often create a negative feedback loop.
+These RSD traits often create a negative feedback loop.
 Individuals may resort to behaviors to limit rejection, which can include people-pleasing or striving for perfection to avoid criticism.

 Unfortunately, rejection can still occur regardless of these efforts since no one can achieve perfection consistently.
 Consequently, individuals experiencing RSD might react negatively to being rejected, subsequently engaging in these behaviours again.